 It is the policy of Blue Ridge CTC Security Department to encourage the accurate and prompt reporting of all crimes to the Security Department and/or the appropriate law enforcement agency.
-Crimes and suspicious activities that are bona fide emergencies should first be reported to the Berkeley County Dispatch by dialing 911.
+Crimes and suspicious activities that are bona fide emergencies should first be reported to the Berkeley County (or Morgan County in the case of the Pines Opportunity Campus) Dispatcher by dialing 911.
 Secondly, call the campus Security Department to report the incident.
 Victims or witnesses of a crime may report on a voluntary or confidential basis to several offices that the college has identified as "Campus Security Authorities (CSA)."
 The Clery Act recognizes certain College officials and officers as CSAs.
-The act defines these individuals as "officials of an institution who have significant responsibility for student and campus activities, including but not limited to, student discipline, and campus judicial proceedings.
+The act defines these individuals as "officials of an institution who have significant responsibility for student and campus activities, including but not limited to, student discipline, campus safety and security, and campus judicial proceedings.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."